 What we don’t: Not a standout in odor resistance and runs small.

 REI’s Midweight is an undeniably enticing value, especially considering the long-term durability advantage over merino wool.
 That said, although the Co-op’s fabric is comfortably silky, it can’t compete with merino or even Patagonia’s Capilene above in terms of softness and comfort.
 It’s also more prone to holding in body odor, which means you’ll probably find yourself putting the REI through the wash more often.
-Finally, the REI lacks thumb holes, which won’t be a deal-breaker for most—but they do make it easier to add layers overtop.
-But we keep coming back to value: The REI Midweight is an unquestionably well-built baselayer for the price, earning it our endorsement as the top budget pick this season.
+All that said, we keep coming back to value: The REI Midweight is an unquestionably well-built baselayer for the price, earning it our endorsement as the top budget pick this season.

 See the REI Midweight Long-Sleeve